prainar/peer/13-job-board/README.md

      npm start
      ```
 4. **Access the app**
-   - Open your browser and go to `http://localhost:3000/jobs/:jobId` to view job details and apply.
+   - Open your browser and go to `http://localhost:3000/job-board` to view the job board.
    - Backend API runs on `http://localhost:5000` by default.

 ---